codertinie/phase-4-debugging-network-requests-lab/README.md

 - Add a new toy when the toy form is submitted

   - How I debugged:
+- - fixed the internal server error caused by spelling mistake

 - Update the number of likes for a toy

   - How I debugged:
+  -- 404 error
+  -- fixed by returning json data in our controller

 - Donate a toy to Goodwill (and delete it from our database)

   - How I debugged:
+  Added a destroy resorces to the routes